Old-Farmer/im-autoswitch.nvim/README.md

     -- leave them empty if you like the default mode = {
       insert = true, -- im-autoswitch trigger at InsertEnter/InsertLeave
-      search = true, -- im-autoswitch trigger at search(/ or ?)
+      search = true, -- im-autoswitch trigger at CmdlineEnter/CmdlineLeave(/ or \?)
+      cmdline_enter_default = false, -- back to default im at CmdlineEnter(:)
+                                     -- because some ims can't produce ":" directly, disable it by default cmdline_leave_default = true, -- back to default im at CmdlineLeave(:)
     },
   },
 }